Point Cabrillo Light Station

 Point Cabrillo in the spring of 2012

-While the area was remote in the early days of California settlement, and remains so even today, the far Northern reaches of the state were rich in natural resources, many of which were used to develop the population centers of the state further to the south.
-Mendocino county in particular was a major source of lumber, including much of the wood used to rebuild San Francisco after the great earthquake and subsequent fires of 1906.
+While the area was remote in the early days of California settlement and remains so even today, the far Northern reaches of the state were rich in natural resources, many of which were used to develop the state's population centers further to the south.
+Mendocino county, in particular, was a significant source of lumber, including much of the wood used to rebuild San Francisco after the great earthquake and subsequent fires of 1906.
 Lumber was shipped south in small boats known as schooners that sailed much closer to the shore than larger oceangoing vessels, making them more susceptible to hidden rocks or tricky currents.
-For many years, a 115 mile stretch of coastline between Point Arena in the south and Cape Mendocino to the north in Humboldt County was completely devoid of any lighthouse.
+In addition, for many years, a 115-mile stretch of coastline between Point Arena in the south and Cape Mendocino to the north in Humboldt County was utterly devoid of any lighthouse.

-In 1906, Congress appropriated money for the construction of a lighthouse at Point Cabrillo, and the structures which stand today were completed by 1909.
-The light station remained in use until 1972 when it was decommissioned.
+In 1906, Congress appropriated money to construct a lighthouse at Point Cabrillo, and the structures that stand today were completed by 1909.
+The light station remained in use until 1972, when it was decommissioned.
 It then became a Coast Guard station until 1992, when it was turned over to the nonprofit North Coast Interpretive Association for restoration and preservation.
-In 2002 the property became a California State Historic Park, with the land owned by the State Parks Service and operated by the Point Cabrillo Light Keepers Association, an arrangement which remains in place to this day.
+In 2002 the property became a California State Historic Park, with the land owned by the State Parks Service and operated by the Point Cabrillo Light Keepers Association.
+This arrangement remains in place.

-The Point Cabrillo Light Station is a National Register of Historic Places district consisting of nine buildings and two structures.
-It is significant for its representation of the role marine transportation played in the development of California, for its role in promoting commerce in the region, and for its well-preserved Craftsman style architecture.
-A description of each of the 11 resources along with their individual significance is below.
+The Point Cabrillo Light Station is a National Register of Historic Places district with nine buildings and two structures.
+It is significant for its representation of the role marine transportation played in the development of California, its role in promoting commerce in the region, and its well-preserved Craftsman-style architecture.
+Below is a description of each of the 11 resources and their individual significance.

 LIGHTHOUSE TOWER/FOG-SIGNAL BUILDING

-The glass encased lantern room houses a third-order Fresnel lens which is original and has been kept in remarkably good condition.
-The iron railing around octagonal platform surrounding the lantern room and the large brackets supporting it are exceptional Craftsman style features.
+The glass-encased lantern room houses a third-order Fresnel lens which is original and has been kept in excellent condition.
+The iron railing around the octagonal platform surrounding the lantern room and the large brackets supporting it are exceptional Craftsman-style features.

 The unique design and high degree of historic integrity are what make this lighthouse so special.
-As with many of the structures in the district, the wooden clapboard construction is fittingly reminiscent of the role the light station played in supporting the regional timber industry.
+As with many of the structures in the district, the wooden clapboard construction is fittingly reminiscent of the light station's role in supporting the regional timber industry.